 Big data doesn’t simply mean large quantities of data, and it doesn’t have a single agreed-upon definition.
 Regardless of what defines “big,” though, datasets will only continue to grow as more and more analog information is digitized, the internet of things continues to expand, and additional data and processes are pushed to the cloud, among other developments.
 The big data solutions available to your organization are almost as varied as the data challenges you face.
 One has to navigate open-source versus proprietary analytics tools, whether the implementation and development are handled in-house or assisted by a consultant, and so on.

 When debating your organization’s approach to handling big data, there are plenty of factors to consider.
-Presently, the three Vs of big data are the most important and most widely accepted.
-These are:

 - Volume – how much data; you need a plan that accurately estimates quantity along with how and where to house that data

 - Variety – the format, or what kind, of data; you’ll need to identify all of the different types of data in use and acquire the right tools for ingesting it